thqtcher/dig333-devlog/README.md

 - Comment: The way a critical engineer is supposed to think according to this manifesto sounds very similar to how one should approach testing the usability of a website.
 - Question: How does one incorporate their own individuality without disrupting the user's experience with their technology?

+## Week 4

+### Philip K. Dick, Pay for the Printer

+- Summary: This story takes place in the future where an alien species called Bitlongs has replaced the human race.
+The Bitlongs seem to have the ability to replicate or reproduce any item they are given.
+The main conflict of this story is that Bitlongs are starting to become old extinct and the humans are forced to relearn how to build.
+- Quote: "Printing means merely copying.
+I can't explain to you what building is; you'll have to try it yourself to find out.
+Building and printing are two totally different things."
+- Comment: The story seemed to critique how reliant humans will be on technology in the future.
+- Question: In what ways does this fictional story from 1956 reflect our reality?

 ## Experiments

 ### Taste the power